Ableton Live REST API

 import urllib.request

-def list_tools():
+def list_tools(base_url):

-req = urllib.request.Request(f"{BASE_URL}/api/tools")
+req = urllib.request.Request(f"{base_url}/api/tools")

 with urllib.request.urlopen(req) as res:

-"""Call a Producer Pal tool by name."""
+"""Call a Producer Pal tool by name with the given args.

-data = json.dumps(args or {}).encode()
+data = json.dumps(args).encode()

 req = urllib.request.Request(